 Careers in Sociology

-Sociology students are those intrigued by the challenging social issues pervading our world, how society influences and is influenced by them, and how to encourage change.
+At a minimum, sociology students are intrigued by the the influence of our social environment on our personal lives, our society, and the world.
+Some students are particularly interested in the challenging social issues pervading our society or the world and want to encourage change.
+Sociology values diversity and recognizes inequality, and some students are drawn to the discipline because they want to “make a difference” and promote social justice.
 They learn how to address these issues through scientific research and application, and, as our world continuously evolves, sociology majors are well prepared to offer insight into these changes and how best to accommodate them.

-Given the basis in research and focus on diversity and inequality, sociology students develop skills and knowledge employers are seeking: critical thinking and effective communication skills and the knowledge and ability to conduct ethical research, as well as offer evidence-based analyses and innovative solutions.
-As such, students find employment in a wide variety of fields: business, child welfare, community services, computer industry, criminal justice, education, gerontology, health care, human resources, international relations, law, leisure/recreation/sport, marketing, military, public health, public/ social policy, social work, urban planning or management…and so much more.
+Given the basis in research and focus on diversity and inequality, sociology students develop skills and knowledge employers are seeking: critical thinking and effective communication skills, and the knowledge and ability to conduct ethical research, as well as offer evidence-based analyses and innovative solutions in an increasingly diverse world.
+As such, students find employment in a wide variety of fields: business, child welfare, community services, computer industry, criminal justice, education, gerontology, health care, human resources, international relations, law, leisure/recreation/sport, marketing, military, public health, public/ social policy, social work, urban planning or management…and so much more

 To learn more about career opportunities for sociology students:

-- Visit the employment opportunities.
-These sites are focused specifically on career opportunities for sociology students (undergraduates and graduates) - and remind students that sociology majors are well prepared to handle jobs in the 21st century. and
+- Visit the American Sociological Association's website on career resources and employment opportunities.
+These sites are focused specifically on career opportunities for sociology students (undergraduates and graduates) - and remind students that sociology majors are well prepared to handle jobs in the 21st century.

 - Visit UofL's Career Center, which offers practical advice to both current students and alumni on career exploration (including sociology), creating a résumé and cover letter, networking, finding available jobs or internships, career fairs, interviewing, and applying to graduate programs*.
 You can also access a collection of diversity resources, as well as make an appointment with one of the career coaches.